serverlessworkflow/specification/specification.md

 The `schemaVersion` property can be used to set the specific Serverless Workflow schema version to use to validate this workflow markup.
 If not provided the latest released schema version is assumed.

-The `execWindow` property is used to define execution timeout criteria for a workflow instance.
+The `execTimeout` property is used to define execution timeout for a workflow instance.
-For more information about this property and its use cases see the [execWindow definition](#ExecWindow-Definition) section.
+For more information about this property and its use cases see the [execTimeout definition](#ExecTimeout-Definition) section.

 The `functions` property can be either an in-line [function](#Function-Definition) definition array, or an URI reference to a resource containing an array of [functions](#Function-Definition) definition.